jhnwu3/ABMNet/README.md

 ## Why Surrogate Modeling?
 The big question one might ask is why create another model that models a model?
 While this seems like a very unnecessary roundabout step, especially when one considers the extra error in predictions resulting from adding an additional layer of abstraction, its speed benefits can not be neglected.
-See below for a quick example on the computational time needed to perform numerous simulations given a biochemical model and its surrogate model.
+See below for a quick example on the computational time needed to perform numerous simulations given a biochemical reaction model and its surrogate model.

 |                       | Nonlinear 6 Protein Model | Surrogate Model |
 |-----------------------|---------------------------|-----------------|